vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ### Custom exclusions

+The capabilities of custom exclusions vary slightly by operating system.
+Custom exclusions define the files, processes, and conditions under which Microsoft Defender for Endpoint should exclude.

+#### Windows

 [Custom exclusions](configure-exclusions-microsoft-defender-antivirus.md) include files and folders that you specify.
-Exclusions for files, folders, and processes will be skipped by scheduled scans, on-demand scans, and real-time protection.
+Exclusions for files, folders, and processes will be skipped by Microsoft Defender Antivirus scheduled scans, on-demand scans, and real-time protection.
 Exclusions for process-opened files won't be scanned by [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) but are still subject to [quick, full, or on-demand antivirus scans](schedule-antivirus-scans.md#comparing-the-quick-scan-full-scan-and-custom-scan).

 - [Configure custom exclusions for Microsoft Defender Antivirus on Windows](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus)

+#### macOS

 - [Configure and validate exclusions for Microsoft Defender for Endpoint on macOS](/defender-endpoint/mac-exclusions)

 - [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](/defender-endpoint/linux-exclusions)

+> [!Note]
+> Microsoft Defender Antivirus exclusions can apply to antivirus scans and/or to real-time protection.

 ### Custom remediation actions